SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 whose UTF-16 code units have the same values as in the string's UTF-8 representation.

-The fifth and sixth ``codeUnit`` values (``55357`` and ``56374``) are a UTF-16 surrogate pair representation of the 🐶 character.
+The fifth and sixth ``codeUnit`` values (``55357`` and ``56374``) are a UTF-16 surrogate pair representation of the ``DOG FACE`` character.
 These values are a lead surrogate value of ``U+D83D`` (decimal value ``55357``), and a trail surrogate value of ``U+DC36`` (decimal value ``56374``).